Turkish jets strike Kurds in north Syria

 The US state department has appealed for calm, and attempted to downplay portrayals of a new "border force", instead characterising the new development as security training.

-Afrin is isolated from two other self-declared Kurdish autonomous cantons - Kobani and Jazira.

-Turkish-backed rebel forces took over a 100km (60-mile) area separating the territories after driving out IS in 2016 - so driving out Kurdish fighters would significantly expand Turkey's area of control in the region.

-How are Russia and the US reacting?
+How have Russia and the US reacted?

 Russia's foreign ministry says it is concerned by news of the offensive, and is urging restraint.

+It said Foreign Minister Sergei Lavrov and his American counterpart Rex Tillerson had discussed "measures to take aimed at securing stability in the north of the country".

-Russian senator Frants Klintsevich - who is the deputy chairman of the defence and security committee - earlier told Interfax news agency that Moscow will only respond if Russian bases in Syria are threatened.
+Russian senator Frants Klintsevich - who is the deputy chairman of the defence and security committee - earlier told Interfax news agency that Moscow would only respond if Russian bases in Syria were threatened.

 He said that Russia has been placed in a difficult situation, as it has "good relations with both Damascus and Ankara".